iontodirel/libaprstrack/README.md

 As this is a header only library, you can simple download the header and use it without anything else.

-You can do this is CMake with the following command:
+You can do this in CMake with the following command:

 `file(DOWNLOAD
     https://raw.githubusercontent.com/iontodirel/libaprstrack/refs/heads/main/libaprstrack.hpp